owend91/nhlscraper/README.md

   - API calls
     - First call implemented. /playersbyteam/:team/:year Will return all players on a team for a given year.
 If year is left off, all players to ever play on that team are returned
     - Second call: /playersonteams?team1=&team2=...
 Will return all players to play on all of the given teams.
 The arguments in the query string must begin with 'team'
+    - Third call: /players? where the queries can be any number of teams (team1=, team2=...), weight, birthmonth (jan, feb, mar ...), shoots (l,r), and position (d, lw, rw, c, g), number and name.

 Known Issues: